-The speed of the reel is controlled with switches on the GSL.
-On D Series draper headers, it can be set relative to the ground speed of the windrower using the HEADER INDEX feature, or can run independently.
+The speed of the reel is controlled with switches on the CDM in the cab.
+On D Series draper headers, it can be set relative to the ground speed of the windrower using the Header Index feature, or can run independently.
 Refer to the Operator's Manual for your specific header for windrowing guidelines and recommended speeds.